 Although I’ve lived in New England for over 40 years I don’t think I’ve ever quite come to terms with winter’s ice and snow.
-I moved to western Massachusetts from southern Ohio in the mid 1970s.
-My soon to be ex-boyfriend and I lived on top of Hawley mountain in a ramshackle old farmhouse and I commuted into Greenfield each day for work, sliding down the winding mountain road in my blue Chevy Nova and skidding back up again at the end of the day, the car’s rear wheel drive barely keeping me on the road.
-I hated that drive down the mountain.
+I moved here from southern Ohio in the mid 1970s.
+My soon to be ex-boyfriend and I lived on top of a hill in a ramshackle old farmhouse and I commuted into town each day for work, sliding down the winding road in my blue Chevy Nova and skidding back up again at the end of the day, the car’s rear wheel drive barely keeping me on the road.
+I hated that drive.
 But I learned the value of studded snow tires, learned to drive into the skid, carry a sleeping bag, sand, shovel, warm boots with me, learned how to survive winter driving, survive winter.

 And that first winter wasn’t all roadway terror.
 There was the night I borrowed snowshoes and under a full moon went for a midnight tromp across potato fields.
 The moon reflected off the snowy fields with a bright blue-white light and my body cast a long shadow.
 For those moments it was just me and the cold air and my strong body, the moon and the snow and I could forget how unhappy I was in the falling down farmhouse and the falling apart relationship.